tzervas/DynEL/README.md

 ## Contribution

-Fork the repository and use a feature branch.
+Please fork the repository and use a feature branch.
 Pull requests are welcome.

 ## License